 These books don’t do that well with watercolor.
 It’s best to practice grayscale painting techniques on thicker paper.
 You can copy the pages onto heavier watercolor paper to do that if you wish.

 The darker the gray tones, the less color you need to add.

-I favor adult grayscale coloring books and pages that are expressly made by the artist to be used with grayscale, rather than made from a photo.
+I favor adult grayscale coloring books and pages that are expressly made by the artist to be used with grayscale, rather than made from a photo, usually a photo that was in color but was changed to grayscal.
 However, some of the photo-derived books can lead to fine results.
 I’ve tried to find a balance here between realism, whimsy, and fantasy.